 The authors gratefully express their appreciation to the US Army Research Office (ARO) for financial support (W911NF1710560).
-The Australian Research Council (ARC) is acknowledged for their support through beamtime allocation.
-A special appreciation to the management and staff of Australian Synchrotron, especially Dr Anita D'Angelo, for beamtime allocation and their support during synchrotron XRD experiments.
+The Australian Research Council (ARC) is acknowledged for their support through the allocation of beamtime through the Australian Postgraduate Awards and Deakin University postgraduate research scholarships.
+A special appreciation to the management and staff of Australian Synchrotron, especially Dr. Anita D'Angelo, for beamtime allocation and their support during synchrotron XRD experiments.
 The authors also acknowledge Prof. Alejandro Müller (POLYMAT), for his help with synchrotron powder diffraction results analysis.
-Dr Ruhamah Yunis is also acknowledged for her help with material synthesis.
+Dr. Ruhamah Yunis is also acknowledged for her help with material synthesis.